Nearsoft/jobs/readme.md

 ### Responsibilities

 * As a member of our small but seriously talented engineering team, you will play a key role building scalability and repeatability into our systems.
 You will manage them with automation and be driven by metrics.
-You will write Chef recipes to build servers, manage large auto-scaling arrays, and provide best security practices.
+You will write Chef recipes to build servers, manage large auto-scaling arrays, and provide best security practices
 * Helping with re-architecting our infrastructure
 * Good knowledge of security best practices
 * Day to day maintenance and working closely with development team